-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP [®] replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by an authorized Whirlpool SM service company.
 LIMITED FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts for any part of gearcase assembly if defective in materials or workmanship.
-FSP replacement parts for top and lid if defective in materials or workmanship.
+The gearcase assembly is shown in the "Assistance or Service" section of this book.
+FSP replacement parts for any top and lid rust.
 LIMITED TEN-YEAR WARRANTY From Date of Purchase FSP replacement of outer tub should it crack, or fail to contain water, due to defective materials or workmanship.